 The marketing of our brands in the Rest of World region is managed centrally by our International Distribution business unit.
 Brand strategies are developed and implemented by our marketing teams in cooperation with our distribution partners.
 We determine the strategic direction and supply support materials in the form of marketing collateral, social media platforms and marketing and promotional materials.

 Key Campaigns

-We focus on marketing the specific attributes of each of our brands that differentiate us from competing products in the same category and segment.
+The Company focus on marketing the specific attributes of each of our brands that differentiate each of its brands from competing products in the same category and segment.

 Channels

 The main marketing channels include: